Arnab-Developer/gethashcode-comparison/README.md

 But if you do the same thing with `record` you will get same values for same object but if you restart the app, you will get different set of values.

-In my testing, if I do the same thing with ASP.NET 5 then the `Object.GetHashCode()` behaviour is opposite.
+The previous test has been done with a .NET 5 console app. if I do the same thing with ASP.NET 5 then the `Object.GetHashCode()` behaviour is opposite.
 There `Object.GetHashCode()` value returns different for every request for the `class` objects but same for the `record` objects.